Tiling bijections between paths and Brauer diagrams: Main Result

 In our example, the extension for the first transformation is shown in Figure~\ref{fig:extension}.

 \p Of course $\sigma_{j(i)}^2=1$, so applying the collection of these changes in reverse order to $\TLproj(D)$ brings us to $D$.

-\p Let $\Phi(D)$ be the diagram obtained by starting from the \Dyck\ path $\TLinv(\TLproj(D))$ for $\TLproj(D)$ and, for each $i$, appending to the step in the Dyck path of form $(1)$ with label $i$ a left-overhanging stack of tiles of length $X_{D(i)}$.
+\p \defcom{The inverse map, $\Phi$} Given a Brauer diagram, $D$, let $\Phi(D)$ be the diagram obtained by starting from the \Dyck\ path $\TLinv(\TLproj(D))$ for $\TLproj(D)$ and, for each $i$, appending to the step in the Dyck path of form $(1)$ with label $i$ a left-overhanging stack of tiles of length $X_{D(i)}$.
 We remark that it follows from Lemma~\ref{lem:novalley} that $\Phi(D)$ is an \overhang\ path.

 \p It follows from the above that applying $\Psi$ to $\Phi(D)$ we obtain the original diagram $D$.
 (An example follows shortly).